 Chief Makuni invites visitors to his village, home to the Leya people.
-This is a unique opportunity to see how the local people live in a working village, not one built for tourists.
-Approximately 6000 people live here and a visit is a fascinating insight into their life style.
-A member of the village shows visitors around and they can see how traditional huts are built and decorated, take a look inside, meet the residents and see the locals at work.
-Photo: Lee Berger
+This is a unique opportunity to see how the local people of Victoria Falls live in a working village, not one built for tourists.
+Approximately 6000 people live here and a visit is a fascinating insight into their lifestyle.

-Transfers to and from the Waterfront are included in the price.
+Transfers to / from the Waterfront are included in the price.

 The town of Livingstone was moved from Old Drift in 1905 when it was decided that a location on Constitution Hill would be healthier than one on the river.
 The town was carefully planned with wide streets, avenues of beautiful trees , buildings with high ceilings and mosquito netted verandas.

 The Livingstone Museum houses the most comprehensive collection of memorabilia of David Livingstone and the Railway Museum has a collection of locomotives.
 Maramba market is a bustling colourful market where the local Zambians come to shop.